erikronstrom/teoria/README.md

  also supports solfège, which makes it perfect for tutorials on sight-reading.

- - An interval object (`teoria.Interval`), which makes it easy to find the interval between two notes, or find a note that is a given interval from a note.
+ - An interval object (`teoria.Interval`), which makes it easy to find the interval between two pitches, or find a pitch that is a given interval from a pitch.
  There's also support for counting the interval span in semitones and inverting the interval.